 5. Community Service

 A fantastic way to rally together is to give back to those in need.
 Vote on an organization to visit and schedule a time for everyone to help out.
 Serve food at a soup kitchen, clean up a park or take a few shelter dogs on a walk.
+If you’re planning to get a German Spitz, you should be aware that the German Spitz grooming is not as heavy for the breed as you might think, despite its being a double-coated breed.

 It doesn’t matter what you choose.
 Community service provides teams with a unique and worthwhile opportunity.
 They can help others and spend valuable time together, all at once.
 Your group can learn a variety of traits that translate directly to paintball, like self-confidence and mental acuity.